 The story that is known through the Letter of Aristeas to Philocrates was repeated in later sources, including Philo of Alexandria, and Josephus in “Antiquities of the Jews.”
 It is also found in the Tractate Megillah of the Babylonian Talmud, where it says:

 “King Ptolemy once gathered 72 Elders.
 He placed them in 72 chambers, each of them in a separate one, without revealing to them why they were summoned.
 He entered each one’s room and said: ‘Write for me the Torah of Moshe, your teacher.’
 God put it in the heart of each one to translate identically as all the others did.”

 The importance of the Septuagint

 After the translation of the Torah, the other books of the Old Testament were translated.
-The New Testament was also originally written in Greek.
+The New Testament was originally written in Greek.

 This Greek translation of the Bible is important because it added theological concepts that help to better understand the religious and political context in which the prophets lived.
 The Septuagint has helped scholars determine which manuscripts are most reliable, giving a faithful translation of the Old Testament.

 In addition, the Septuagint helps to better understand Jewish theology, by better understanding the worship practices of the Jewish people.

 Genesis, Exodus, Leviticus, Numbers, and Deuteronomy are names entered into the Bible through the Septuagint.
 Just as the division of the books into law, history, poetry, and prophets, as well as the subdivision of books like 1 and 2 Samuel, 1 and 2 Kings, etc., are due to the Septuagint.